pinnacle-comp/lua-reference/main/classes/pinnacle.layout.md

 ### <Badge type="function" text="function" /> manage

-<div class="language-lua"><pre><code>function pinnacle.layout.manage(on_layout: fun(args: <a href="/lua-reference/main/classes/pinnacle.layout.LayoutArgs">pinnacle.layout.LayoutArgs</a>): <a href="/lua-reference/main/classes/pinnacle.layout.LayoutNode">pinnacle.layout.LayoutNode</a>)
+<div class="language-lua"><pre><code>function pinnacle.layout.manage(on_layout: fun(args: <a href="/lua-reference/main/classes/pinnacle.layout.LayoutArgs">pinnacle.layout.LayoutArgs</a>): <a href="/lua-reference/main/classes/pinnacle.layout.LayoutResponse">pinnacle.layout.LayoutResponse</a>)
     -> <a href="/lua-reference/main/classes/pinnacle.layout.LayoutRequester">pinnacle.layout.LayoutRequester</a></code></pre></div>

 Begins managing layout requests from the compositor.

-You must call this function to get windows to lay out.
+You must call this function to get windows to tile.
 The provided function will be run with the arguments of the layout request.
-It must return a `LayoutNode` that represents the root of a layout tree.
+It must return a `LayoutResponse` containing a `LayoutNode` that represents the root of a layout tree, along with an identifier.

 #### Example